top of page

 • 4-star Holiday Village consisting of 182 single-family detached houses of various types (up to 5 bedrooms)

-• Restoration of the old winery and olive oil mill
+• Restoration of the old winery and olive oil mill to sell local produce

 • Outdoor and indoor swimming pool